 3rd Grade ~ Field Trip

 4th Grade ~ 12:30

-A huge THANK YOU to everyone!
-It takes the entire staff to make our STAAR testing days go smoothly.
+to everyone!
+It takes the entire staff plus tons of extras to make our STAAR testing days go smoothly.
 Everyone has worked really hard to make sure that our students at Bradfrod Elementary are prepared.
-You are APPRECIATED!!!!!